Truvada Tablets is a brand of medicine containing the active ingredients tenofovir disoproxil fumarate - emtricitabine.

 Does TRUVADA cure HIV OR AIDS

-TRUVADA is not a cure for HIV infection.
+TRUVADA is not a cure for HIV infection or AIDS.
 While taking TRUVADA you may still develop infections or other illnesses associated with HIV infection.

 Does TRUVADA reduce the risk of passing HIV to others